Submissions are CLOSED until Jan 2015

 - Monday, March 10, 4:00-5:00 (Oregon Hall 360)

-Last year, 98 students representing 26 majors and five colleges presented original research and creative work through 39 posters and 47 talks.
+In 2013, 98 students representing 26 majors and five colleges presented original research and creative work through 39 posters and 47 talks.
 We look forward to the involvement of even more students at the 2014 Symposium.

 Who participates in the Symposium?